 - A two-page extended abstract in the ACM acmart Master Article Template, sigplan subformat, with 10pt font, or, alternatively

 - The poster itself.
-Posters should be A0-sized (portrait).
-A0 format dimensions are: W 841mm × L 1189mm or W 33.1in × L 46.8in.
+Posters should consist of one or more landscape slides.
 Note that posters will not be included in the SPLASH Companion Proceedings, only extended abstracts.

-Posters should be submitted through the hotcrp posters submission link link by August 10.
+Posters should be submitted through the hotcrp posters submission link by September 10.

-Poster authors are required to attend the scheduled interactive poster session, staying with their poster so that they can discuss their work with conference attendees.
-We will provide more details on the exact date and time of the poster sessions closer to the conference.
+Poster authors are required to attend the scheduled online poster session, staying with their poster so that they can discuss their work with conference attendees.
+We will provide more details on the exact format and time of the poster sessions closer to the conference.

 Demos offer an effective platform for explaining an idea in action.
 They are an excellent way to share technical aspects of designs, tools or systems that are difficult to capture with a “static” poster.
 At the same time, they naturally increase the level of interaction between presenters and attendees of the poster sessions and promote lively discussions.